 Download (release notes):

-These and older versions of passwdqc are also available from the Openwall file archive.
+These and older versions of passwdqc, as well as local copies of the contributed resources below, are also available from the Openwall file archive.
 The source code of passwdqc may be browsed via CVSweb.

 Follow this link for information on verifying the signatures.